CDAT/cdat.github.io/index.md

 framework couples powerful software infrastructures through two primary means:

 <ol>
-  <li>Tightly coupled integration of the CDAT Core with the VTK/ParaView infrastructure to provide high-performance, parallel-streaming data analysis and visualization of massive climate-data sets (other tighly coupled tools include
+  <li>Tightly coupled integration of the CDAT Core with the VTK infrastructure to provide high-performance, parallel-streaming data analysis and visualization of massive climate-data sets (other tighly coupled tools include
-  VCS, VisTrails, DV3D, and ESMF/ESMP);</li>
+  VCS, DV3D, and ESMF/ESMP);</li>
   <li>Loosely coupled integration to provide the flexibility of using tools quickly
-  in the infrastructure such as ViSUS, VisIt, R, and MatLab for data analysis and visualization as well as to apply customized data analysis applications within an integrated environment.</li>
+  in the infrastructure such as ViSUS or R for data analysis and visualization as well as to apply customized data analysis applications within an integrated environment.</li>
 </ol>
 </p>
 <p>
-Within both paradigms, CDAT will provide data-provenance capture and mechanisms to support data analysis via the VisTrails infrastructure.
+Within both paradigms, CDAT will provide data-provenance capture and mechanisms to support data analysis.
 </p>

 <h3>U.S. Sponsors</h3>